EST-Team-Adam/TheReadingMachine/Sentiment_Extraction/README.md

 It can be affirmed that a sentiment index can be created by cleaning the articles, selecting only the sentences related to wheat, extracting sentiment from them with a refined dictionary and filtering sentiment scores using the Kalman filter.

 ## Sentiment Extraction ##
-The script _sent_extr.py_ extracts wheat-related sentences from _wheat_articles_ list resulting from Michael Kao's _data_processing.py_ script.
+The script _sent_extr.py_ extracts wheat-related sentences from _wheat_articles_ list resulting from Michael Kao's _keyword_extraction.py_ script.
 The list of wheat labelled articles can be found at the following URL:

 https://drive.google.com/open?id=0Bx88UU1MUqu0cElibTB2SXhZVUU